Plan of Priorities: substances prioritized for assessment under CEPA

 Methylene blue was identified based on its potential impact on the endocrine system.
 There is evidence of potential exposure in Canada from consumer use of personal care products based on reported activity in a 2017 information gathering initiative.

-Nanoscale forms of titanium dioxide (nTiO2)
+Nanoscale forms of titanium dioxide (nano-TiO2)

-Nanoscale titanium dioxide (nTiO2) was identified under the Government of Canada initiative to ensure that nanomaterials currently in commerce in Canada undergo ecological and human health risk assessment.
-Nanoscale forms of titanium dioxide have not been explicitly considered in the assessments of existing substances conducted under CEPA.
-Based on a 2015 information gathering initiative and an additional 2020 follow-up to determine the commercial status of certain nanomaterials, nTiO2 was found to be imported into Canada at a high volume in 2014 (>600,000 kg), and was reported to be used in various consumer products including self-care products, paints and coatings, adhesives and sealants, etc. nTiO2 can be photoactive in the aquatic environment causing oxidative stress and potential toxicity to aquatic organisms.
-Titanium dioxide is a Group 2B carcinogen ''possibly carcinogen to humans'' according to the International Agency for Research on Cancer. nTiO2 may have negative genotoxic neurotoxicological, cardiovascular, and reproductive effects.
+Nanoscale titanium dioxide (nano-TiO2) was identified under the Government of Canada initiative to ensure that nanomaterials currently in commerce in Canada undergo ecological and human health risk assessment.
+Nano-TiO2 has not been explicitly considered in the assessments of existing substances conducted under CEPA.
+Based on a 2015 information gathering initiative and an additional 2020 follow-up to determine the commercial status of certain nanomaterials, nano-TiO2 was found to be imported into Canada at a high volume in 2014 of >600,000 kg.
+Nano-TiO2 was reported to be used in various consumer products including self-care products, paints and coatings, and adhesives and sealants.
+Nano-TiO2 can be photoactive in the aquatic environment causing oxidative stress and potential toxicity to aquatic organisms.
+Titanium dioxide is classified as a Group 2B carcinogen “possibly carcinogen to humans” by the International Agency for Research on Cancer.
+Nano-TiO2 may have adverse genotoxic neurotoxicological, cardiovascular, and reproductive effects.
 It has also been shown to cause pulmonary damage/inflammation following inhalation exposure.

-Nanoscale silver (nAg; CAS RN 7440-22-4)
+Nanoscale silver (nano-Ag; CAS RN 7440-22-4)

-Nanoscale silver was identified under the Government of Canada initiative to ensure that nanomaterials currently in commerce in Canada undergo ecological and human health risk assessment.
+Nanoscale silver (nano-Ag) was identified under the Government of Canada initiative to ensure that nanomaterials currently in commerce in Canada undergo ecological and human health risk assessment.
 Nanoscale forms of silver have not been explicitly considered in the assessments of existing substances conducted under CEPA.
-Nanoscale silver (nAg) is used in a wide variety of commercial and consumer products.
-Advances in the ability to synthesize nAg has allowed for innovation for the impregnation of nAg into common consumer products such as athletic clothing, bedding, cosmetics, and medical equipment, often leveraging the antimicrobial properties of the substance.
-Additionally, nAg is useful in electrical and optical applications.
+Nanoscale silver (nano-Ag) is used in a wide variety of commercial and consumer products.
+Advances in the ability to synthesize nano-Ag has allowed for innovation for the impregnation of nano-Ag into common consumer products such as athletic clothing, bedding, cosmetics, and medical equipment, often leveraging the antimicrobial properties of the substance.
+Additionally, nano-Ag is useful in electrical and optical applications.
 There is evidence that nanoscale silver can be harmful to human health and the environment.
 There is high potential for human health hazard as several studies have reported associations between exposure to silver nanoparticles and reproductive/developmental effects, and there is also evidence of neurotoxicity.
-In addition, preliminary findings for nAg suggest high aquatic toxicity, particularly to planktonic and bacteria species. nAg was found to be in commerce in Canada based on a 2015 information gathering initiative to determine the commercial status of nanomaterials.
+In addition, preliminary findings for nano-Ag suggest high aquatic toxicity, particularly to planktonic and bacteria species.
+Nano-Ag was found to be in commerce in Canada based on a 2015 information gathering initiative and an additional 2020 follow-up to determine the commercial status of nanomaterials.

 N,N-Dimethyl-p-toluidine (DMPT; CAS RN 99-97-8)

 DMPT is used in artificial nail products and adhesives as identified in a 2017 information gathering initiative.
 It was identified as a concern based on potential consumer uses and evidence of high hazard to human health.
-It is classified as a Group 2B carcinogen (i.e., possibly carcinogenic to humans) by the International Agency for Research on Cancer (IARC).
+It is classified as a Group 2B carcinogen (possibly carcinogenic to humans) by the International Agency for Research on Cancer (IARC).

 Octocrylene (CAS RN 6197-30-4)